kjmears/kjmears.github.io/_logospotter/surrey.markdown

 Thanks to the impressively comprehensive style guidelines we find the text is set in [Baker Signet Regular](http://typedia.com/explore/typeface/baker-signet/), an inscriptional face that has lovely subtle modulation of curves offset by the calligraphic sharpness of spurs throughout - particularly on the S and E. The softer curves of the Y also end the words gently.

 If I had to choose clothes to match this font, I think I'd choose a 1970s safari shirt:- something stylish and relaxed, serious yet wordly.
-So, an original choice for a University, that fits very well with the other distiguished element of the logo.
+So, an original choice for a University, that fits very well with the other distinguished element of the logo.

 ### A graphic treatment